Address: 364 Smith Street Map

 Elevations: Ellice Av. above, Smith St.

-I cannot find references as to why the hotel was never built.
-I would imagine, though, that the financial difficulties encountered by the nearby Marlborough Hotel would have kept the Walkers out of the railway-dominated high-end hotel business.
+I cannot find references as to why the hotel was never constructed.
+I imagine, though, that the difficulties encountered by the nearby Olympia / Marlborough Hotel would have kept the Walkers out of the railway-dominated high-end hotel business.

 ca. 1907 (source)

 The Walkers went to great lengths to be able to claim that the building was "completely fireproof", a good selling feature in an era of disastrous theatre fires around North America.
 (In fact, the Walkers' former Winnipeg Theatre was razed in 1926, killing four firemen and injuring 11 others.)